-Making consistently sound technology investment decisions for any business is a difficult proposition.
-A seemingly endless number of conflicting and unknowable variables can sometimes result in a lack of clarity and decisiveness.
+Making consistently sound technology investments is a difficult proposition for any business.
+A seemingly endless number of conflicting and unknowable variables can result in a lack of clarity and decisiveness.
 In particularly challenging operating environments, anchoring the decision-making process to strategic priorities can provide much-needed clarity and direction.
 Additionally, the use of a company-specific framework for evaluating proposed initiatives will undoubtedly result in a more intentional ecosystem than one driven by decisions made over time without the benefit of consistently communicated macro objectives.

 - Key objectives